anchit-chandran/how-to-compsci-msc/README.md

 - harder module but one of the best for computer science / software engineering careers
 - uses Miranda
+- very few docs online but made the man page into a searchable docs website here: https://anchit-chandran.github.io/mira-man-mkdoc/7/
 - requires decent amount of extra work and practice but very worth it. one of the most useful modules
 - if you have the time, learn some Haskell (more resources online) as this is transferrable